elixirscript/elixirscript/GettingStarted.md

     This is the help output of elixirscript

     ```bash
     usage: elixirscript <input> [options]

-      <input> path to elixir files or
-              the elixir code string if the -ex flag is used
+    <input> path to elixir files or the elixir code string if the -ex flag is used

     options:
     -o  --output [path]   places output at the given path
     -ex --elixir          read input as elixir code string
-      -r  --root [path]     root path for standard libs
+    -r  --root [path]     root import path for all exported modules
+    --std-lib [path]      outputs the elixirscript standard library JavaScript files to the specified path
+    --full-build          informs the compiler to do a full build instead of an incremental one
+    only used when output is specified
+    --core-path    es6 import path to the elixirscript standard lib
+    only used with the [output] option.
+When used, Elixir.js is not exported
+    -v  --version         the current version number
     -h  --help            this message
     ```

     the `<input>` is the elixir code string or file path you want to convert from elixir to javascript.
 Below is an example of using a code string and turning it into JavaScript